Why do you need a minute book?

 - Certificate of incorporation: A file-stamped copy of the certificate/articles of incorporation and all subsequent amendments as filed in the state of incorporation.

-- Bylaws: Your bylaws and any amendments.
+- Bylaws: Your bylaws and all amendments.

 - Board of directors: